The Future of Local Government

 • Ten district and borough councils delivering local services such as planning, housing, and waste collection.

-Reorganisation could mean replacing the two-tier system with one or more unitary councils, which would be responsible for all local government services in their areas.
+Reorganisation could mean replacing the two-tier system with unitary councils, which would be responsible for all local government services in their areas.

 What are the benefits of Local Government Reorganisation?